bemoid/bemoid/scss/components/group/group.md

 ### Expanding items

 Do you want to expand items to all available width?
-Leverage the `.group--expanded` modifier class.
+Leverage the `.group--expand` modifier class.

 [[example file=components/group/example/expanded.html]]

 ### Stacking items

-You can also tell a group to stack its items on top of each other with the `.group--stacked` modifier class.
+You can also tell a group to stack its items on top of each other with the `.group--stack` modifier class.

 [[example file=components/group/example/stacked.html]]